Results of the Work – 2/11/14

 Bob Bollow

-So thanks for your prayers for the ministry and today for evangelism if you had a moment, God heard them and blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a moment.
+I know through the Spirit and prayer the Lord works.
+My class begins next Tuesday.

 In Him,